AngelaMaC/myBgLive/README.md

 # myBgLive

-This application fetches blood sugar data from a Heroku server and displays it using Chart.js.
-The data can be viewed in 4 Hour, 8 Hour, and 12 Hour segments by selecting each corresponding button.\
+<p>This web application fetches Dexcom Glucose Monitoring System data from a Heroku server and displays it using Chart.js.
+The data can be viewed in 4 Hour, 8 Hour, and 12 Hour segments by selecting each corresponding button.
 Data is read in 5-minute increments.
 The time the data was read is displayed on the x-axis.
-The blood sugar value (BG Value) is on the y-axis.\
+The blood sugar value (BG Value) is on the y-axis.</p>

+#### Features
-When hovering over the datapoints, the full date, time, and BG value is displayed on hover.\
+<p>When hovering over the datapoints, the full date, time, and BG value is displayed.<br>
-The datapoint changes color based on pre-set BG values.\
+The datapoint changes color based on pre-set BG values.<br>
-*Blue datapoints are within range.\
+*Blue datapoints are within range.<br>
-*Orange datapoints are above range.\
+*Orange datapoints are above range.<br>
-*Pink datapoints are below range.
+*Pink datapoints are below range.</p>

-Future Development:
+#### Future Development
 Add a date-picker to compare blood sugar data between days.

 ### Dependencies